ayanrafique/FastAiFun/README.md

 # FastAiFun
-Fun with the Fast Ai library over a wide collection of datasets Here is a collection of little projects using the Fast.ai library
+This is a collection of little projects done using the fast.ai library.